gatx105yk/duel-masters-english/EDITORIAL.md

 So where the patch has a name, use it.
 A character was published here as *Ga Rumiiz* on 13 September and corrected to **Ga Ryumizu** the next day, because that is how the patch's maintainer spells it.

+### Names only.
+Effects are ours.

+**The line is between a label and a piece of work.**

+A card name is a short identifier whose whole purpose is that everyone uses the same one.
+Matching it costs the patch nothing and saves the reader from having to guess that two articles are about the same card.

+**Card text is different.** Somebody sat down and translated it.
+Lifting that is taking their work, and it also produces worse writing here — a literal rules translation reads like a rules translation.

+So: **describe what a card does, in plain English, in your own words.** Say that a creature mills four and returns a Darkness card to hand; do not paste a translated ability line.
+That is what the articles already do, and it is why they can say things like *"a taunt that wins most fights it is dragged into"* — which no translation of the card would give you.

+The same applies to the Japanese original: **do not reproduce the printed text either.** Read it, understand it, write the explanation yourself.

 ### The convention, as observed from the maintainer's public posts

 - **Romanise, do not translate.** Ga Ryumizu, Minogami, Balga — not attempts at meaning.